Chaima-LGDOUR/finalProject/readme/readme.md

     int score;
     int level;
     int volume;
-    //The board is composed of a fixed-size array whose elements correspond to spaces for individual blocks.
+    //The board is composed of a fixed-size array whose elements correspond to spaces for
-    //Each element in the array contains a TetrixShape value corresponding to the type of shape that occupies that element.
+    //individual blocks.Each element in the array contains a TetrixShape value corresponding
+    //to the type of shape that occupies that element.
     TetrixShape board[BoardWidth * BoardHeight];
     //we add QMediaPlayer to playback songs,
     QMediaPlayer player;